JakobKSvaneborg/gpaw/doc/documentation/sjm/sjm.rst

 The electrode potential
 -----------------------

-The electrode potential can be defined in three ways: as the Fermi-level, work function (wf), or as the electrode inner potential (CIP).
+The electrode potential can be defined in two ways: as the work function (wf) or as the electrode inner potential (CIP).

 **Work function:**
 This is the original SJM way of computeing the electrode potential.
 The electrode potential computed from the (`\phi_\mathrm{e}`) is defined as the Fermi-level energy (`\mu`) referenced to a point deep in the solvent (`\Phi_\mathrm{w}`), where the whole charge on the electrode has been screened and no electric field is present.